thunlp/OpenKE/README.md

 ## Experimental Settings

 For each test triplet, the head is removed and replaced by each of the entities from the entity set in turn.
 The scores of those corrupted triplets are first computed by the models and then sorted by the order.
 Then, we get the rank of the correct entity.
 This whole procedure is also repeated by removing those tail entities.
 We report the proportion of those correct entities ranked in the top 10/3/1 (Hits@10, Hits@3, Hits@1).
-The mean rank (MRR) and mean reciprocal rank (MRR) of the test triplets under this setting are also reported.
+The mean rank (MR) and mean reciprocal rank (MRR) of the test triplets under this setting are also reported.

 Because some corrupted triplets may be in the training set and validation set.
 In this case, those corrupted triplets may be ranked above the test triplet, but this should not be counted as an error because both triplets are true.
 Hence, we remove those corrupted triplets appearing in the training, validation or test set, which ensures the corrupted triplets are not in the dataset.
 We report the proportion of those correct entities ranked in the top 10/3/1 (Hits@10 (filter), Hits@3(filter), Hits@1(filter)) under this setting.
 The mean rank (MRR (filter)) and mean reciprocal rank (MRR (filter)) of the test triplets under this setting are also reported.